Cellularity and subdivision of KLR and weighted KLRW algebras: Homogeneous (affine) cellular bases in type A

 (Note that there cannot be more than one solid $(i+1)$-string in between the two ghost $i$-strings, since we took the rightmost pair of such strings to begin with.)

 After finitely many iterations, all of the strings in $S$ will satisfy conditions (a) and (b) of \autoref{L:VerticalHell}, with all strings either being in the same positions or further to the right.
-Hence, $D$ factors through a more dominant idempotent diagram $\1_{\blam}$. \end{proof}
+To see this let us analyze the situation carefully.
+Since we start with the strings being in the region defined by $X$, the first solid $i$-string that we pull rightwards in the above procedure will stop before the rightmost affine red $i$-string.
+The next solid $j$-string pulled rightwards will stop before the rightmost affine red $j$-string, and so on.
+Note that we never require more than $n$ affine red $i$-strings for this to work because there are only $n$ solid strings.